European Accounting Review

 Paper 2: 13.45 to 15.00 [Chair: Jeff Ng]

-“Derivatives disclosure and stock price informativeness: Evidence from SFAS No.161,” by Wen-Hsin Hsu* and Wenhsin Chang (National Taiwan University)
+“Derivatives disclosure and stock price informativeness: Evidence from SFAS No.161,” by Wenhsin Chang, Wen-Hsin Hsu, and Hsin-Tsai (Sophia) Liu* (National Taiwan University)

 Discussant: Nancy Su (The Hong Kong Polytechnic University).